Skip to content

 TIP

-Findings marked as Confirmed exploitable were verified by the scanner with a successful attack.
+Findings marked as Confirmed exploitable were verified with a successful attack payload.
 Unconfirmed findings show suspicious behavior that may indicate a vulnerability but could not be fully exploited.